 Who can use IRS Form 8995?

-Taxpayers, to include individuals, eligible estates and trusts, may use the simplified form if:
+Taxpayers, including individuals, certain estates and trusts, may use the simplified form if:

 - They have QBI, qualified REIT dividends, or qualified PTP income or loss